-It may not be something that you have previously thought about, but your roof color alongside the brick color can make a massive impact on your home looks.
+It may not be something that you have previously thought about, but your roof color alongside the brick color can make a massive impact on your homes looks.

 The type of roof may affect what color you go for.
 Yet, normally, your roof color is a great way for you to show off your own style.

 There may be various reasons why you might have to consider replacing your roof (see also ‘How Long Does It Take To Replace A Roof?‘).
-However, if you have a red house, then you need to think about what color roof will compliment the red bricks.
+However, if you have a red brick house, you need to consider what color roof will complement those red bricks.